-Swansea University’s Degree Apprenticeship in Applied Software Engineering adopts a ‘learn and earn’ approach combining work and study.
-For Paul Finch, Systems Manager at EPS Construction Ltd, this apprenticeship was a chance to improve his company’s IT systems and develop his own digital skills.
+Swansea University’s Degree Apprenticeship in Applied Software Engineering adopts a ‘learn and earn’ approach, combining work and study.
+For Paul, this apprenticeship was a chance to improve his company’s IT systems and develop his digital skills.

-Already in partial deployment, the software has saved EPS £70,000, and Company Director Jonathan Fleming estimates that once fully deployed, it will save them £400,000 per year.
+Already in partial deployment, the software has saved the company £70,000, and the Director estimates that it will save £400,000 per year once fully deployed.

-Through apprenticeships like Paul’s, the DA programme proves that higher education doesn’t end when you get a job.
+Through apprenticeships like this, the Degree Apprenticeship programme proves that Higher Education doesn’t have to end when you get a job.
 For employers, it shows that collaboration with educators can develop and upskill their workforce, better preparing their organisations for the digital future.

 “The programme has given me a wide range of skills which are applicable on a daily basis.
 For each of the 12 modules, we carried out a work-based mini-project that transfers the knowledge and skills acquired from that module directly into our company.
 Having such a programme which does this for the broadest variety of companies is a remarkable achievement.”